Bairdo/faucetTutorial/vlan_tutorial.rst

 Let’s start.
 Keep host1, host2 on the native vlan 100 (office vlan) as in the first and second tutorials.

-.. alert:: To create the hosts and switch again run
+.. note:: To create the hosts and switch again run

     .. code:: console